hidoba/s-curve-beta/README.md

 **The motion curve always has the same shape, while horizontal and vertical scales change.** This property has the following benefits:

 1. The curve (function $f(t,2.5)$ for $-1\le t \le 1$) can be precomputed, so instead of calculating Beta functions each time it's possible to do the linear interpolation of the precomputed points.
+They can be programmed in a microcontroller.
 2. The code is much simpler (<20 lines).
-3. Movements appear more natural and human-like.
+3. The movements appear more natural and human-like.

 The disadvantages are:
 1. **The movements may take longer time to complete for large motions.**